ccmywish/whichruby/README.md

 # whichruby

-Test which ruby is called using this gem.
+Test which ruby is used by this gem.

-This gem is to help develop `rbenv for Windows`, but also helpful to `rbenv`, `rvm`
+This gem is to help develop [rbenv for Windows](https://github.com/ccmywish/rbenv-for-windows), but also helpful to `rbenv`, `rvm`

 ## Installation